manojo123/arionkoder/README.md

 - Implement metrics dashboard on the homepage
 - Add Kanban-style task board in Project View
 - Using Laravel Echo for real time notifications
+- Add slugs for resources instead of using ID in the URL

 ## Challenges you encountered and how you overcame them